itudoben/kafka_pc_vital_info/README.md

 This project is at this moment a WORK IN PROGRESS v0.0.1.
 As the project goes, progress is shared via Git commits.

 I used technology documentations, blogs, articles, stashoverflow, google, etc.
-I will make sure to give proper credits to the authors.
+I will make sure to give proper credits to the authors in the [references](#references) section.
 If I unintentionally missed anyone or made a mistake, please let me know through the [Github issues](https://github.com/itudoben/kafka_pc_vital_info/issues) and I will correct it asap.